What is the purpose of the Competition?

 What are the benefits and advantages of constructing tall buildings with wood?

-Wood buildings typically cost less—economically and environmentally—while delivering more in terms of its beauty, versatility and performance.
-Wood can also be a low carbon alternative to steel, masonry and concrete in many applications. — top of page
+Wood buildings deliver more in terms of their beauty, versatility, and performance.
+Wood can also be a low carbon alternative to steel, masonry, and concrete in many applications.
+Additional background and research on mass timber and tall wood buildings is available at www.reThinkWood.com. — top of page

 What are the advances that are making tall mass timber wood buildings a reality?